praveek/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 #### Testing the Monitor

 The example above specifies all three methods in the monitor.
 When they're called, the monitor logs out relevant information.
-To test this, set up two rules in the Launch library:
+To test this, set up two rules in the [!DNL Launch] library:

-1. A rule that has a click event and a browser condition that passes only if the browser is Chrome.
+1. A rule that has a click event and a browser condition that passes only if the browser is [!DNL Chrome].
-1. A rule that has a click event and a browser condition that passes only if the browser is Firefox.
+1. A rule that has a click event and a browser condition that passes only if the browser is [!DNL Firefox].

-If you open the page in Chrome, open the browser console, and click the page, the following appears in the console:
+If you open the page in [!DNL Chrome], open the browser console, and click the page, the following appears in the console:

 ![](/help/assets/debug.png)